wangyichen1064431086/ftc-table/README.md

 The table component used by FTC.

 ## Install
-### If your project is built with
+If your project is not built on webpeck, you may import the sass by bower.
-Install the package for getting js API and sass API：
 ```
 cd yourProject
 npm install "@ftchinese/ftc-table" --save;//For getting js API
 bower install ftc-table --save;//For getting sass API
 ```
+If your project is built on webp
 ## API

 ### API for JS